Zdeněk Kolář

 Zdeněk Kolář (/cs/; born 9 October 1996) is a Czech tennis player.

-Kolář has a career high ATP singles ranking of World No. 111 achieved on 13 June 2022.
-He also has a career high doubles ranking of No. 110 achieved on 1 August 2022.
+Kolář has a career high ATP singles ranking of world No. 111 achieved on 13 June 2022 and a career high doubles ranking of No. 110 achieved on 1 August 2022.

 Professional career

 2016-2018: First ITF title and ATP debut

 In 2016, Kolář won his maiden ITF title in Porec, Croatia.

 Kolář played his first main draw match in an ATP tournament, after qualifying for the 2018 Swedish Open.
 He was defeated in straight sets by defending champion and former Top 10 member David Ferrer.

 2021: Three Challenger titles

 In 2021, Kolář won three ATP Challenger singles titles: in April in Oeiras Portugal, in August in Iasi Romania, in September in Szczecin Poland and four ATP Challenger doubles titles.

 2022-2023: Grand Slam debut and first win

 In 2022, Kolář made his ATP main draw debut in doubles at Chile Open alongside Nikola Milojević.
 They reached the quarterfinals with a win over local wildcards Alejandro Tabilo and Gonzalo Lama.

 In his fifth qualifying attempt, Kolar finally reached the main draw of the 2022 French Open with a straight sets win over Franco Agamenone for his Grand Slam tournament main draw debut.
 He won his first ATP and Grand Slam match defeating home favorite and wildcard Lucas Pouille.
 He lost in the second round to fourth seed Stefanos Tsitsipas in four sets with three tiebreaks in a match that lasted over four hours.

 He entered the 2022 Wimbledon Championships main draw as a lucky loser but lost to Benjamin Bonzi.